pletourneau-lsmc/LSMC_Excel/README.md

 - The General Problem
 - Approaches to Determining the Exercise Boundary

-## ⏳Overview of Option Pricing Methods
+## ⏳2- Overview of Option Pricing Methods
 ### ⏳Traditional Pricing Approaches
 - A Survey of Common Methods
 - Limitations of Traditional Methods